Disc brake: Dust

 When braking force is applied, the act of abrasive friction between the brake pad and the disc wears both the disc and pad away.
 The brake dust that is seen deposited on wheels, calipers, and other braking system components consists mostly of the disc material.
 Brake dust can damage the finish of most wheels if not washed off.
 Generally, a brake pad that aggressively abrades more disc material away, such as metallic pads, will create more brake dust.
 Some higher-performing pads for track use or towing use may wear away much quicker than a typical pad, thus causing more dust due to the increased brake disc and brake pad wear.

 Brake fade

 Brake fade is a phenomenon that decreases braking efficiency.
-It causes the braking power to reduce and you feel that the brakes are not being applied with the force they were being applied at the time of starting.
+It causes the braking power to reduce.
+When this occurs, the driver feels that the brakes are not being applied with the force they were being applied at the time of starting.
 This occurs due to the heating of brake pads.
 The heated brake pads emit some gaseous substances which cover the area between the disc and the brake pads.
 These gases disturb the contact between the brake pads and the disc and hence decrease the braking effectiveness.